 There are also sections where you can include business categories such as Marketing Agency or HVAC Contractor to help Google pull your information accurately for search results.

 It’s vital that you enter accurate information in your Google Business Listing since you will show up on Google Maps.
-If your address is incorrect your location on Google Maps, as well as other directory listings, may confuse customers.
+If your address is incorrect, your location on Google Maps and other directory listings may confuse customers.

 Google states that your postcard should arrive within 14 days.
 They also warn that making changes to your GMB in the meantime may delay the validation process.